csmcallister/beular-nb/README.md

 ## Getting Started

+These notebooks, with the exception of `pipeline/Analysis.ipynb` and `pipeline/Eval.ipynb` are meant to be run in an AWS Sagemaker Instance.
+If working with the former two noteboks, install the requirements with `pip install -r requirements.txt`.

-Ensure that this repo is public and add it's git url to `config.py` in [beular-api](https://github.com/csmcallister/beular-api).
+If you're connecting this repo to the SageMaker instance in [beular-api](https://github.com/csmcallister/beular-api), ensure that this repo is public and add it's git url to `config.py` in beular-api.
 This will automatically git clone this project into the SageMaker instance once it builds.
 It will also let you source any code you develop while working within SageMaker.

 ### Downloading the BlazingText Model